YOU ARE EXPLORING

 Work and Study Space

-With 24-hour access to the Health Professions Building, the Medical School Library, and IU School of Medicine e-classrooms, medical students in Evansville have plenty of on-campus options for study space.
-On the third floor of the center are six private study rooms allowing individual study or group study of up to ten people.
-These rooms are fully equipped with white boards, wifi access and comfortable furniture.
+With 24-hour access to the Stone Family Center for Health Sciences, the Medical School Library, and IU School of Medicine classrooms, medical students in Evansville have plenty of on-campus options for study space.
+On the third floor of the center are multiple private study rooms and open study pods allowing individual study or group study.
+These rooms are fully equipped with white boards, A/V technology, wifi access and comfortable furniture.
 Student classrooms and a large student library are always open allowing for adequate study space for students who prefer to study in an open atmosphere.